A front view of a sleek, modern modular home

 The Company

 Wheelhaus says their homes are designed for placement in nearly any climate.
-For example, the cabins are built to handle heavy snow and strong, hurricane-force winds.
+For example, the cabins are built to handle heavy snow and strong hurricane-force winds.

 All homes have an excellent R-value for better energy efficiency.

-Wheelhaus cabins surpass the Gold standard for energy efficiency as established by the U.S. Green Building Council.
+Wheelhaus cabins surpass the Gold standard for energy efficiency as established by the US Green Building Council.

 The House

-The Light Haus park model is a rolling cabin with 400 square feet of living space.
+The Light Haus model is a rolling cabin with 400 square feet of living space.
 The home measures 38 feet in length and 10.5 feet in width.

 Wheelhaus says the Light Haus is designed to comfortably sleep four people despite its diminutive size.
-In addition, it features large windows throughout to appreciate the beauty and warmth of the sun and boasts have a 100-foot patio.
+In addition, it features large windows throughout to appreciate the beauty and warmth of the sun and boasts a 100-foot patio.

 The Light Haus starts at $149,500.

-KBOX Base by KaiserWorks
+5. KBOX Base by KaiserWorks

-We quite like KBOX’s motto: “make no small plans.”
+We quite like KBOX’s motto: “Make no small plans.”

 With $150k to invest in a modular home, the Base is within your budget and is as versatile as they come.